 Supplying Lithium and Tantalum for 21st Century Markets

-The Rose lithium-tantalum deposit, one of the largest conflict-free tantalum resources in the world, can supply multiple lithium markets because of its unique purity and its low production cost.
-The Rose lithium-tantalum deposit has an updated NI 43-101 resource estimate that outlines an inferred resource of 31.9 million tonnes grading 1.04 percent lithium oxide equivalent and 148 ppm of tantalum pentoxide with an inferred resource of 2.8 million tonnes grading 0.92 percent lithium oxide equivalent and 145 ppm of tantalum pentoxide.
+The Rose lithium-tantalum deposit, one of the largest highest purity lithium deposits in the world, can supply multiple lithium markets because of its unique purity with low iron oxide and mica content.
+The Rose lithium-tantalum deposit has an updated NI 43-101 resource estimate that outlines an indicated resource of 31.9 million tonnes grading 1.04 percent lithium oxide equivalent or 0.93 percent lithium oxide and 148 ppm of tantalum pentoxide with an inferred resource of 2.8 million tonnes grading 0.92 percent lithium oxide equivalent or 0.82 percent lithium oxide and 145 ppm of tantalum pentoxide.

-Most recent testing at the Rose lithium-tantalum pilot plant has resulted in the production of battery-grade lithium hydroxide.
+Most recent testing at the Rose lithium-tantalum pilot plant has resulted in the production of battery-quality lithium hydroxide.
 Critical Elements was able to demonstrate that its plant can achieve extraction rates of 93 percent, which is higher than the market benchmark of 70 percent to 75 percent.
-The plant’s overall recovery from spodumene to battery-grade lithium hydroxide is 80 percent and is again higher than the market benchmark of 65 percent.
+The plant’s overall recovery rate from spodumene to battery-quality lithium hydroxide is 80 percent, which is again higher than the market benchmark of 65 percent.

-- The positive feasibility study shows a pre-tax NPV eight percent of $1.257 billion and pre-tax IRR of 48.2 percent
+- The positive Phase 1 feasibility study shows a pre-tax NPV 8 percent of C$1.257 billion and pre-tax IRR of 48.2 percent

 - Higher lithium recoveries in concentration and carbonation compared to peers